Limestone: Uses

 Limestone was most popular in the late 19th and early 20th centuries.
 Railway stations, banks and other structures from that era were made of limestone in some areas.
-It is used as a facade on some skyscrapers, but only in thin plates for covering, rather than solid blocks.
+It is used as a façade on some skyscrapers, but only in thin plates for covering, rather than solid blocks.
 In the United States, Indiana, most notably the Bloomington area, has long been a source of high-quality quarried limestone, called Indiana limestone.
 Many famous buildings in London are built from Portland limestone.
-Houses built in Odessa in Ukraine in the 19th century were mostly constructed from limestone and the extensive remains of the mines now form the Odessa Catacombs.
+Houses built in Odesa in Ukraine in the 19th century were mostly constructed from limestone and the extensive remains of the mines now form the Odesa Catacombs.

 Limestone was also a very popular building block in the Middle Ages in the areas where it occurred, since it is hard, durable, and commonly occurs in easily accessible surface exposures.
 Many medieval churches and castles in Europe are made of limestone.
 Beer stone was a popular kind of limestone for medieval buildings in southern England.

 Limestone is the raw material for production of lime, primarily known for treating soils, purifying water and smelting copper.
 Lime is an important ingredient used in chemical industries.
 Limestone and (to a lesser extent) marble are reactive to acid solutions, making acid rain a significant problem to the preservation of artifacts made from this stone.
 Many limestone statues and building surfaces have suffered severe damage due to acid rain.
 Likewise limestone gravel has been used to protect lakes vulnerable to acid rain, acting as a pH buffering agent.
 Acid-based cleaning chemicals can also etch limestone, which should only be cleaned with a neutral or mild alkali-based cleaner.